GBS screening: the evidence

 Potential harms of GBS screening “outweigh benefits”

-And the authors have concluded that, based on current evidence, routine screening for group B streptococcus colonisation in late pregnancy should not be introduced in the UK, as the potential harms of unnecessary treatment with antibiotics may outweigh the benefits.
+And the authors concluded that, based on current evidence, routine screening for group B streptococcus colonisation in late pregnancy should not be introduced in the UK, as the potential harms of unnecessary treatment with antibiotics may outweigh the benefits.

 Farah Seedat et al (2019) explain the background to their review:

-“The media and politicians regularly call for universal antenatal screening for GBS as an alternative means of selecting women for prophylaxis.
-Advocates point to countries across Europe and North America where screening is recommended and where reductions in early onset GBS infection have been observed.
-But the evidence shows that the effectiveness of screening, using established screening criteria, is uncertain and that screening has potential harms.
 Here, we explain why the UK National Screening Committee decided not to introduce routine screening in the UK—namely, high levels of overtreatment, unknown potential hazards from screening and intrapartum antibiotic prophylaxis treatment, and uncertain benefit.”
 (Seedat et al 2019).

 Concern about overtreatment